The best budgeting apps of 2021

 The Albert app shows you how well you’re meeting your budgeting goals by calculating an “Albert Score,” which is a financial checkup score on a scale from 0 to 100.
 Within the app, you can also sort your transactions into customizable categories, which will help you keep a better budget and track your spending.

 Although Albert has many of the same features as other budgeting apps, one feature that sets it apart is its savings component.
-Albert Savings uses an algorithm which looks at your entire financial picture to calculate an amount of money to automatically transfer out of your checking account into a savings account.
+Albert Savings uses an algorithm that looks at your entire financial picture to calculate an amount of money to automatically transfer out of your checking account into a savings account.
 While the amount of money pulled out might be small, it’s designed to add up over time.

 The big deterrent with Albert is that you’re required to link your bank account during the setup process to use any part of the app.
 This means you aren’t able to browse through the app’s capabilities first, or even use portions of the app that don’t involve pulling in your banking information.
-For those that don’t want to connect an account, this isn’t the right app for you.
+For those who don’t want to connect an account, this isn’t the right app for you.

 Wally ($8.99/month, $39.99/year or $64.99/lifetime)

-With Wally, credit card information is collected in real-time and categorized appropriately, helping those on a strict budget know exactly what they have left to spend for the remaining days of each month.
-In fact, every time you sign into Wally, the first thing you’re shown is your total budget remaining for the month.
+With Wally, credit card information is collected in real time and categorized appropriately, helping those on a strict budget know exactly what they have left to spend for the remaining days of each month.
+In fact, every time you sign in to Wally, the first thing you’re shown is your total budget remaining for the month.
 This front and center reminder helps you be aware of where you stand at any given time to ensure you don’t go over budget.

 To help with your budgeting, Wally also allows you to take pictures of receipts and save them in the app.
 This is extremely useful for keeping track of your expenses without holding onto every single paper receipt.
 This can also help with your petty cash purchases, which can be especially important while traveling.